ZacNik/Resume/README.md

 # Resume

-## Please download a copy of my resume by clicking on the .docx file and pressing download on the top right.
+## Please download a copy of my resume by clicking on the .pdf file and pressing download on the top right.